GTNewHorizons/Hodgepodge/README.md

 Requires SpongeMixins mod (https://github.com/GTNewHorizons/SpongeMixins) to work.

 ## Fixes:
-* RandomPositionGenerator - Backports removal of the North/West bias
+* FixNorthWestBias - Backports removal of the North/West bias
-* FixGrassChunkLoads - Stops grass tick/spread from loading chunks
 * FixFenceConnections - Tweaks fence connection logic to work with other mods
 * FixIc2DirectInventoryAccess - Swaps out direct inventory access in crop functions with `setInventorySlotContents` so they work with OC robots
-* SpeedupChunkCoordinatesHashCode - Swaps out the HashCode function for ChunkCoordinates with one that provides better performance with HashSet
+* FixVanillaUnprotectedGetBlock - Fixes various unprotected Vanilla getBlock() calls, making sure the chunk is loaded first.
+Includes the previous `fixGrassChunkLoads`
+* FixIc2UnprotectedGetBlock - Fixes various unprotected IC2 getBlock() calls, making sure the chunk is loaded first.
+* FixThaumcraftUnprotectedGetBlock - Fixes various unprotected Thaumcraft getBlock() calls, making sure the chunk is loaded first.
 * FixIc2Nightvision - Prevents IC2 night vision from blinding you when it's bright out, making it on par with other nightvision available
 * FixHungerOverhaul - Patches unintended mod interaction with Spice Of Life - Carrot Edition

+## Speedups
+* SpeedupChunkCoordinatesHashCode - Swaps out the HashCode function for ChunkCoordinates with one that provides better performance with HashSet

 ## Running

 If running in dev add the following Program arguments:
 ```